D00Movenok/BounceBack/README.md

 ## Rules

-BounceBack currently supports the following filters:
+The main idea of rules is how BounceBack matches traffic.
+The tool currently supports the following rule types:

 * Boolean-based (and, or, not) rules combinations
 * IP and subnet analysis